|Nutrition Facts (per serving)|

 Take a page out of the Irish's playbook by marinating flank steak in a stout beer, such as Guinness, before throwing it on the grill.
-Flank steak comes from, as the name suggests, the cow's flank.
+As the name suggests, flank steak comes from the cow's flank.
 It's incredibly lean, so the cut of meat does best when it's braised in liquid to tenderize or marinated and then grilled quickly over high heat.
 Flank steak isn't a particularly expensive cut of meat, making it a good option for a budget-friendly weeknight dinner or a cookout in which you're preparing beef for a big group of people.
-It's also a thin cut of meat, which means that it grills quickly—a blessing when you're feeding a lot of hungry people!
+It's also a thin cut of meat, which means that it grills quickly.

-- Grill the steak for 4 to 5 minutes for each side, double-checking the internal temperature with an internal meat thermometer.
+Grill the steak for 4 to 5 minutes for each side, double-checking the internal temperature with a meat thermometer.

 - Use an instant-read meat thermometer while grilling the steak.
-Cook the steak to 125 degrees F for rare, 135 degrees F for medium-rare, or 145 degrees for medium doneness.
+Cook the steak to 125 F for rare, 135 F for medium-rare, or 145 F for medium doneness.
 Because flank steak is so lean, don't cook it above medium doneness.

-- If you plan to cut the steak into strips for serving, slice it against the grain.
-This means cut it perpendicular to the long strands of muscle that's visible on the beef.
+- If you plan to cut the steak into strips for serving, slice it against the grain: Cut it perpendicular to the long strands of muscle that's visible on the beef.

-- Although flank steak can withstand marinade for longer than 2 hours, it might turn the meat a strange grayish color.
+- Although flank steak can withstand marinade for longer than 2 hours, it might turn the meat grayish in color.
 While it's still safe to eat, the steak might not look as appetizing as beef that has been marinated for less time.